djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/README.md

 ## 🎯 Objective

 With this use-case, we are planning to tackle such a challenge by adopting an enterprise-grade platform, watsonx, equipped with Agentic capabilities.
-In this lab, we will see how the out-of-the-box prebuilt skills  in watsonx.orchestrate can connect to HR management tools viz Workday, Successfactors etc or create custom skills to connect to any such systems easily.
-With watsonx.ai's agent driven insights let's see how TechCorp was able to fast-track information retrieval, reduce administrative overhead, and ensure a more efficient and effective management of its vast workforce.
+In this lab, we will see how the out-of-the-box prebuilt skills  in watsonx Orchestrate can connect to HR management tools such as Workday, SuccessFactors, etc., or create custom skills to connect to any such systems easily.
+With watsonx.ai's agent driven insights let's help TechCorp fast-track information retrieval, reduce administrative overhead, and ensure a more efficient and effective workforce.

 ## 📈 Business value